nicoalba/python-web3-app/README.md

 # python-web3-app

 Work in progress: Vibe coding a Python web3 app that connects to the Ethereum Sepolia testnet using `web3.py` to query the ETH balance of a user-provided address via the CLI.
-This project demonstrates basic Python programming, blockchain interaction, and API development/documentation with FastAPI.
+This project showcases basic Python programming, blockchain interaction, API development with FastAPI, and app deployment with Render.

 ## Context